Bolboa/Speed-Dating-Analysis/README.md

   ![Alt text](/img/data_graph.png)

-  Fromt the graph, it appears that I am so far correct.
-19 and 20 year old women have a higher match rate than their male counterparts.
-I took this idea one step further and decided to factor in the age of the participant's partner.
+  * From the graph, it appears that I am correct thus far. *1* represents male and *0* represents femal.
+It seems that 19 and 20 year old women have a higher match rate than their male counterparts.
+I took this idea one step further and decided to factor in the age of the participant's partner as well.